tensorflow/tfjs-models/body-pix/README.md

 #### Returns

 It returns a `Promise` that resolves with **an array** of `PartSegmentation`s.
 When there are multiple people in the image, each `PartSegmentation` object in the array represents one person.
-More details about the `PartSegmentation` object can be found in the documentation of the `segmentSinglePersonParts` method.
+More details about the `PartSegmentation` object can be found in the documentation of the `segmentPersonParts` method.

 ```javascript